sourcegraph/about/docs/privacy.md

 Although we do our best to honor the privacy preferences of our users, we are not able to respond to Do Not Track signals from your browser at this time.

-### How does Sourcegraph my automatically collected data?
+### How does Sourcegraph use my automatically collected data?

 We may use the automatically collected data to: